-Did you think the speed of the 2 GHz is almost imaginary for video cards?
-Think again that the American manufacturer is setting a new standard for extreme speeding
+Did you think that 2 GHz is almost imaginary for video cards?
+Think again, because the American manufacturer is setting a new standard in the field of extreme speeding

-One of the reasons why we are so impressed with the brand new flagship brand NVIDIA Is its ability to reach huge working frequencies, even based on relatively standard radiations, which add to it more potential Performence Beyond that, the highs with which he already comes by default from the factory.
-Up to a year and a half ago, over-gigahertz frequencies for graphical cores were fantasy, and this is now the new norm in the entire market - so what can you say Core Big and powerful that can tick down a running frequency of 2 GHz in many of its configurations?
+One of the reasons why we are so impressed with the brand new flagship brand NVIDIA Is its ability to reach tremendous working frequencies, even based on relatively standard refrigerations, which add to it more performance potential beyond that again the peaks with which it already comes by default from the factory.
+Until a year and a half ago, frequencies above GHz for graphics cores were a fantasy, and now it's the new norm in the entire market - so what can we say about Core Big and powerful that can tick down a running frequency of 2 GHz in many of its configurations?

 Still not impressed?
-It may be worth noting that the rush was done on the Founder's Edition "simple" card, rather than one of the custom versions of the various partner manufacturers, which often consist of more high-quality cores named in the rigorous processes of the chipmaking world - so we may have the potential to see even more highs breaking and even higher frequencies In the not too distant future, when more GTX 1080 Ti 'super models' are coming to market.
+It may be worth noting that the speed was done on the Founder's Edition "simple" card, and not from one of the custom versions of the various partner manufacturers, which usually consist of higher quality cores sorted by the rigorous processes used in the chip world - so we may have potential to see more In the not-too-distant future, when more 'super-models' of the GTX 1080 Ti will start to hit the market.

 The huge frequency was not stable enough to run performance tests, much like most extreme LN2-based accelerations, but it is time to note that K | ingp | n ran the popular 3DMark Time Spy with the same GTX 1080 Ti, 2,481 MHz, and achieved a record score of 13,291 points, Which has become a new world record for a single graphics card, Which improves more than 700 points the previous record set by the Titan X card Pascal.

-Bottom line, over the next few months, it seems likely that almost all world records in rushing and performance in the various tests will include the new star of the Santa Monica chip developer - at least until we get to see the competitor's Vega 10 models AMD, Which will probably be the one and only chance to break this hegemony, before the advent of next-generation architectures with improved production processes.
+Bottom line, it seems that over the next few months there is a good chance that almost all world records soon and performance in the various tests will include the new star of the chip developer from Santa Monica - at least until we get to see the competitor's leading Vega 10 models AMD, Which will probably be the one and only chance to break this hegemony, before the advent of next-generation architectures with improved production processes.